Get the E-newsletter

 could be at financial risk if they

 are unable to transparently demonstrate delivery of best practice in clinical

 Barker is a digital communications professional and freelance writer in

 in this article: Yele Aluko, MD, chief medical officer, Americas Advisory Health, EY; Max Greenwood, director, government and media relations,

 transformative markets, Aetna; Thomas Schenk,

-MD, vice president and chief medical officer, BlueCross BlueShield of Western
+MD, senior vice president, chief medical officer, BlueCross BlueShield of Western